tulip-control/gr1c/doc/spc_format.md

 * `ALL_ENV_EXIST_SYS_INIT` (default) : For each initial valuation of environment variables that satisfies the `ENVINIT:...;` section, the strategy must provide some valuation of system variables that satisfies `SYSINIT:...;`.
+Only SYS vars can appear in SYSINIT, and only ENV vars can appear in ENVINIT.

 * `ALL_INIT` : Any state that satisfies the conjunction of the `ENVINIT:...;` and `SYSINIT:...;` sections can occur initially.
 Any variable can appear in